spacecloud-io/space-docs/content/introduction/features.md

 ## GraphQL APIs for Restful Services

-Remote services are a means to extend Space Cloud by means of microservices and serverless functions.
+Services are a means to extend Space Cloud using microservices and serverless functions.
 You can write your microservices in the form of HTTP services that run alongside Space Cloud.
 These services can be accessed securely via GraphQL or directly.

 Notable features of Remote services: